Petlaz/ai_rag_assistant/README.md

 ```

 # AI RAG Assistant
+# Build AI RAG Assistant Using LangChain and LLM

 Project skeleton for Quest Analytics retrieval-augmented generation assistant.
 Fill in the placeholders as components are implemented.